 In t.test() there is an option var.equal=.
 This way we can control if the variances between the two samples are assumed to be equal or not.
 The default value is FALSE.

-If you want to know before applying the T test you can apply a variance test with the command var.test.
-Let's see an example on the R console.We cannot reject the null hypothesis.
-We thus assume the variances are equal.
+If you have a good biological reason, you can assume that the variances are equal.
+You can test for equality of variances by applying a variance test with the command var.test.
+Let's see an example on the R console.

 - Theory of statistical tests

-- 2 Test for a difference in means
+- Test for a difference in means

-- 3 Testing for dependence
+- Testing for dependence

 - Nominal variables

 - Continuous variables

 - Ordinal variables

-Power of a test
+- Power of a test

-Degrees of freedom
+- Degrees of freedom